northendredemptioncenter/northendredemptioncenter.github.io/README.md

 ### Contact Information
 (860)-761-6659 \
 Address: 2964 Main Street, Hartford CT, 06120 \
-Located at the driveway to the rear of the building
+Located at the driveway near the rear of the building